2003 - 2017

 I returned in September to pick Bentley up after he turned twelve weeks old.
 This would be the first time he left his family and friends, and he was quite vocal that day about how much he missed them.
 He cried (whined) the whole way home.
 You can imagine how sad and scary it must be for puppies to leave behind everything/everyone they know, to include their mom, siblings, and friends.
 But soon, we were playing and building a life together filled with road trips across Europe, long walks through the German countryside, toys and puppy treats.

 The time that Bentley and I spent in Germany was very memorable.
 Just a boy and his dog, with the luxury of living abroad in Europe.
 This was both amazing and terrifying at times, as we were somewhat socially isolated in a foreign country, left to deal with anything that came our way.
 In my mind, this strengthened our bond because we were all the other had when it came down to it.
-For example, early on I would discover that Bentley had a delicate immune system.
-He endured two bouts with pnemonia, the first of which was life threatening and appeared within the first six months of our time together.
-Luckily, most Germans speak English (because I'm the American that only knew 'ein bisschen deutsch', or a very 'little bit of German').
+For example, early on I would discover that Bentley had a delicate immune system as a pup.
+He endured two bouts with pnemonia, the first of which was life threatening and appeared within six months of bringing him home from the breeder.
+Luckily, most Germans speak English (because I would only come to speak 'ein bisschen deutsch', or a very 'little bit of German').
 Relying largely on the kindness and patience of others, we were able to navigate the Veterinarian system to great affect and help Bentley get through his early years.
 Fortunately his immune system would strengthen in time.

-While in Germany, we were lucky to develop some strong friendships with other expats from America, one in particular with a puppy named Bucca.
+While in Germany, we were lucky to develop some strong friendships with other expats from America.
+One in particular also had a puppy named Bucca.
 Bentley and Bucca spent many days together hanging out while their parents were at work, grinding away to pay for the lifestyle to which they had become accustomed.
 Over the remaining three years that Bentley and I had in Germany, he would visit Switzerland, Italy, France and Monaco on his travels.
 We once took a roadtrip to Rothenburg, buying sausages for he and I from a Metzgerei (meat shop) to eat while touring the town.
 Bentley was a well cultured and social Dachshund. :)

 In 2006, Bentley would receive his United States citizenship when my career took me to Virginia.
 We flew business class from Germany so that we would have plenty of room to spread out for the eight hour trip.
 Dachshunds do not travel light!
 We boarded the plane before most passengers that day, taking an aisle seat on the wide-bodied aircraft.
 I held Bentley on my lap in his tan Sherpa travel bag with the top opened so that he could get some fresh air and take in his surroundings.
 I recall many of the passengers stopping to pet Bentley as they boarded.
 Who can resist a friendly Dachshund?